hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Improved the show/hide animation of the Markup panel
 - Improved the export pop-up presentation
 - Fixed an issue where annotations persisted across different tabs

+## Version 5.1.8 Features
+- Fixed an issue where Live Activity remained in the Ready state after all tabs were closed
+- Fixed an issue where UUID-based file names could appear on the Dynamic Island / Lock Screen when using multiple tabs
+- Fixed an issue where Matrix files could remain stuck in the Opening state on the Dynamic Island / Lock Screen
+- Improved visual details on the second page of the iPhone onboarding screen

 ## Acknowledgements
 *Project* LAMOST，China